sbadruddoja/sbadruddoja.github.io/_pages/about.md

 * Cyber-AI Integration
 * Metering Trustworthy AI

 ### News
 * June 2025 : Trained military and civilian personnel from various military and civil organizations on the CompTIA CySA+ course at CyberDawn 2025, hosted by the California Military Department and Cal OES.
+Played a Network Owner role for a Blue team exercise.
 Led interactive sessions focused on threat detection, vulnerability management, and security operations, fostering hands-on cybersecurity skills.
 *  April 2025 : Presented our work on "Randomizing Forger Selection in PoS-Based Consensus Protocols" and "Defending and Evaluating Model Poisoning Attacks Using Morphological Filters" at the CAE Cybersecurity Symposium 2025.
+*  March 2025 : Awarded the "Best Paper Award" for our paper titled "Randomizing Forger Selection in PoS-Based Consensus Protocols" at the 11th International Conference on Information Systems Security and Privacy.
+Authors : Syed Badruddoja, Bashar Allwza, Ram Dantu
 * January 2025 : Our paper titled "Evaluating and Defending Backdoor Attacks in Image Recognition Systems" is accepted at the 11th International Conference on Information Systems Security and Privacy.
 Authors : Syed Badruddoja, Bashar Allwza, Ram Dantu
 * January 2025 : Our paper titled "Randomizing Forger Selection to Improve Decentralization in Proof of Stake Consensus Protocol" is accpeted at the 11th International Conference on Information Systems Security and Privacy, Authors: Syed Badruddoja, Sasi Kiran, Ram Dantu
 * December 2024 : Completed AI FLC/PLC program with a successful culminating event.